shashishekharazad/Loan_Application_Prediction/README.md

 Property_Area | Urban/ Semi Urban/ Rural
 Loan_Status | Loan approved (Y/N)

-I have applied PCA algorithm to reduce the data into two dimensions to visualize the classification of data using some classification techniques.
+Applied Data Preprocessing and PCA algorithm to reduce the data into two dimensions to visualize the classification of data using classification techniques like:

+### Logistic Regression:
+Logistic regression is a simple and interpretable algorithm that is widely used for binary classification tasks.
+It works well with linearly separable data and provides probabilistic outputs, making it easy to interpret.

+### Random Forest:
+Random forest is an ensemble learning method that combines multiple decision trees to improve predictive performance.
+It can handle non-linear relationships and interactions between features and is less prone to overfitting compared to individual decision trees.

+### Support Vector Machines (SVM):
+SVM is a powerful algorithm for binary classification tasks that works well with both linear and non-linear decision boundaries.
+It is effective in high-dimensional spaces and is less affected by overfitting, especially in cases where the number of features is greater than the number of samples.

+### K-Nearest Neighbors (KNN):
+KNN is a simple yet effective algorithm that classifies instances based on their similarity to neighboring instances in the feature space.
+It can be particularly useful when there are local patterns or clusters in the data.